 Right of the bat, don’t use premium gas if your car doesn’t require it.
 You can spend up to $.20 to $.40 more on premium gas compared to a gallon of regular unleaded fuel.
 Experts at AAA say most cars don’t need the higher octane gas, it’s not going to boost your car’s fuel economy.

 Have you heard of the app called “GetUpside?”
 This app is designed to help save you money, even helping you earn up to $.25 per gallon!
-Reyes tested it out and pumped gas using the app twice and has saved $4 so far.
+Reyes tested it out and pumped gas using the app twice saved more than $4 in just those instances.

 Here’s how it works: